rimellegari/noteapp/README.md

-# React Prject to understand and apply basic concepts such as
+# React Project to understand and apply basic React Concepts

+##

 create an application